 Both these LLC service providers will take care of all your paperwork and will allow you to do things that are more important to you.

 LLC stands for Limited Liability Company.
-Also know for a US-specific form of a private limited company.
+Also, known for a US-specific form of a private limited company.

-The main objective of this US business structure is to help business owner’s safeguard their personal assets from debts, lawsuits and it also strengthen the credibility of the business.
+The main objective of this US business structure is to help business owners safeguard their personal assets from debts and lawsuits and it also strengthens the credibility of the business.

-There can be one or multiple owners of LLC.
+There can be one or multiple owners of LLCs.
 The owners are entitled as “LLC members“

 LLC is just one of the types of business structures.
 Other examples include:

-The reason why I say corporations and sole proprietorships isn’t the right decision is because of the fact that LLC can safeguard your personal assets even if your business is sued and LLC are not forced to double-taxation.
+The reason why I say corporations and sole proprietorships isn’t the right decision is because of the fact that, unlike DBA, LLC can safeguard your personal assets even if your business is sued and LLCs are not forced to double-taxation.

-Why You Need an LLC?
-Benefits & Implications
+Why Do You Need an LLC?
+Benefits, Features & Implications

-Now you have got the general idea of LLC and its objectives.
-I am going to list down all the advantages & implications that come with LLC.
+Now you have got a general idea of LLC and its objectives.
+I am going to list down all the advantages, characteristics & implications that come with LLC.

 Shielding your personal assets: